Charles Pillet

 Charles Pillet (July 20, 1869 – 1960) was a French sculptor and engraver.

 Born in Paris, Pillet was a pupil of Henri-Michel-Antoine Chapu and Jules-Clément Chaplain.
 He won the first Grand Prix de Rome engraving medals 1890.
 He became a member of the Société des Artistes Français in 1898.
 The Louvre preserves a letter he wrote to Eugène Delacroix.

+Life and work

+Though he described himself as Engraver, he was both engraver and sculptor.

+Charles Philippe Germain Pillet was born in Paris on 20 July 1869, the son of a craftsman who restored polychrome statues, whose work took him travelling to churches and cathedrals across France.

+In July 1886, after one year studying at the École des Arts Décoratifs, Charles entered the Ecole Nationale Supérieure des Beaux Arts, studying under Henri Chapu, who was a member of the Academy of Beaux Arts.

+Young Charles loved Chapu like a father, and until the end of his life would speak warmly of him, with much emotion.